Equality conditions for the fractional superadditive volume inequalities: Proof of Theorem

-In this section we will observe the equality conditions for when each of the sets $\sum_{S}A$ has positive measure.
-There are some technical lemmas and the result is established in Theorem 3.
-For this section and the remaining sections we recall the assumptions made in the introduction that the weights in the fractional partitions are non-zero rational numbers and that a non-trivial fractional partition of $[m]$ does not contain the set $[m]$.\\
+We will start off by observing the equality conditions when each of the sets $\sum_{i\in S}A_i$ has positive measure.
+This particular case will be established in Lemma \ref{positive measure}.
+We recall the assumptions made in the introduction that the weights in the fractional partitions are non-zero rational numbers and that a non-trivial fractional partition of $[m]$ does not contain the set $[m]$.

-\textbf{Lemma 1.} \textit{ Let $A_1,\dots,A_m$ be non-empty compact sets in $\mathbb{R}$ and let $(\mathcal{G},\beta)$ be a fractional partition of $[m]$.
-Then} \\
+\begin{lemma} Let $A_1,\dots,A_m$ be non-empty compact sets in $\mathbb{R}$ and let $(\mathcal{G},\beta)$ be a fractional partition of $[m]$.
+Then